Looking for something else?

 The enterprise IT infrastructure is getting so complex these days that when a device does fail, and fail they do, it is often a guessing game to figure out what failed, let alone why it failed.
-Of course, all smart IT managers are building their infrastructures with copious amounts of redundancy, starting with power supplies, fans,
+Of course, all smart IT managers are building their infrastructures with copious amounts of redundancy, starting with power supplies, fans, RAID controllers and then adding dual HBAs and storage attached network switches to eliminate any single points of failure.

 You can see why we have such an issue today.
 There are hundreds of moving parts that make up the IT infrastructure.
 This is the price we pay for having networked practically everything.
 Today, everything is connected to everything else, either directly or indirectly.
 It is little surprise, then, that we have surpassed the point where human beings can correlate these hundreds of inter-related items and extract the root cause of the problem.
 I see even the best storage administrators struggle with scripted rules for how each device in the network behaves under failure.
 But, given the increasing complexity, this is losing battle.
 Even the smartest administrator cannot solve today's problems with the tools that exist.
 And mind you, I totally accept the fact that all hardware devices and all software today comes with decent diagnostics capability.
 But, as you see from above, the issue is not solvable by these diagnostics alone.